 Few things conjure up as much excitement as a new year, a chance for one to break with old habits and embrace a fresh beginning.
-Yet the oracle bones, the earliest form of Chinese writing, never mention 年 (nián, year), but referred to 日 (rì, day) and 月 (yuè, month) only.
+Yet the oracle bones, the earliest form of Chinese writing, never mention 年 (nián, year) as a unit of time, but referred to 日 (rì, day) and 月 (yuè, month) only.

 Historians believe that the concept of 年 evolved from 祀 (sì, ceremony), another oracle bone character that indicated the sacrificial rituals that the Shang dynasty (1600 — 1046 BCE) would perform according to the seasons.
 The Shang’s successors, the Zhou dynasty (1046 — 256 BCE), did away with the human sacrifices but kept this manner of counting time, and began referring to one complete cycle of agricultural seasons as 年.